Marmoset Brain Mapping Project

-aiming at building comprehensive MRI-based marmoset brain atlases and tools to facilitate neuroimaging and connectome studies of marmosets.
+The Marmoset Brain Mapping Project was launched in Nov.
+2016, aiming at building comprehensive marmoset brain atlases and tools to facilitate neuroimaging and translational studies.

-With supports and helps from multiple labs, including
+With supports and helps from multiple labs and teams, including

-- Silva's lab (NINDS/NIH): Afonso Silva, John Newman, Cecil Yen, and Diego Szczupak;
+- Afonso Silva's lab (NINDS/NIH): Afonso Silva, John Newman, Cecil Yen, Diego Szczupak, and Xiaoguang Tian;

-- Leopold's lab (NIMH/NIH): David Leopold, and Frank Ye;
+- David Leopold's lab (NIMH/NIH): David Leopold, and Frank Ye;

 - AFNI (NIMH/NIH): Daniel Glen;

-Via this website, we would like share all of our fruits, including raw data, to the research community.
-Our "effort-tree" is still growing and we hope the current and the future fruits will promote open-science and contribute to a better understanding of the brain.
+Via this website, we would like to share all of our fruits, including raw data, to the research community.
+Our "effort-tree" is still growing, and we hope the current and future fruits will promote open-science and contribute to neuroscience research of marmosets.